ThomasBoyleWSU/Credit-Fraud-Detection/README.md

 Key Libraries:

 * dplyr: Data transformation
-* caret: For model training, tuning, and validation
+* caret: Partitioning data for training
-* PRROC: for calculating AUCPR metric and graphical representation
+* PRROC: Calculating AUCPR metric and graphical representation
-* randomForest: For the random forest model
+* randomForest: Building the random forest model
-* xgboost: For the XGBoost model
+* xgboost: Building the XGBoost model
-* glmnet: For the GLM model
+* glmnet: Building the GLM model
+* kniter: Creating an html file

 # Results
 The primary metric for model evaluation was Area Under the Precision-Recall Curve (AUCPR) due to the extreme class imbalance in the data.